-The aggregate cash purchase price for the Osmose Entities was \$494.1 million.
+The aggregate cash purchase price for the Osmose Entities was \$494.1 million, less cash acquired of \$27.2 million.
 The acquisition is expected to add more than \$400 million of sales in 2015 at EBITDA margins that are expected to be above our target level of 12 percent.
-The financial results from these businesses for the first half of 2015 are consistent with our expectations.
+The financial results from these businesses for the nine months ending September 30, 2015 are consistent with our expectations.

 In October 2012 we entered into an agreement with Nippon Steel and Sumikin Chemical ("Nippon") and several other entities to develop and construct a fully integrated coal tar based carbon products complex in Pizhou City, Jiangsu Province, China.
-The complex includes a 300,000 metric ton tar distillation facility which is majority-owned by Koppers, as well as a carbon black plant and a needle coke plant that will be owned by Nippon.
+The complex includes a 300,000 metric ton tar distillation facility which is majority-owned by Koppers, as well as a carbon black plant and a needle coke plant that is owned by Nippon.
 A significant portion of the products produced at the tar distillation plant will be sold under a long-term soft pitch supply agreement with Nippon to supply their carbon black and needle coke plants.
 The construction of the tar distillation plant has been completed.
-The construction of the carbon black and needle coke plants has been substantially completed and is in the process of obtaining operating permits.
-We will be selling all of our production from the new facility into the domestic Chinese market until the carbon black and needle coke facilities are fully operational, which is estimated to occur near the end of 2015 or early 2016.
+The construction of the carbon black and needle coke plants has also been substantially completed and started to take material from our tar distillation plant on or about August 19, 2015.
+We will be selling excess production from the new facility into the domestic Chinese market until the carbon black and needle coke facilities are fully operational, which is estimated to occur near the end of 2016.